Information for Sports Clubs

 - we want to protect our members from the harmful effects of second-hand smoke

-- we wish to comply with the Smoke-free Environments Act 1990.
+- we wish to comply with the Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020

 Please respect our policy:

-- By not smoking in any internal areas of the club.
+- By not smoking or vaping in any internal areas of the club.

-- By not smoking in (state any other areas or situations, eg, not smoking in club uniform)
+- By not smoking or vaping in (state any other areas or situations, eg, not smoking in club uniform)

-- If you smoke, please do so in (state smoking areas)
+- If you smoke or vape, please do so in (state smoking and vaping areas)

-Signage is displayed to remind members and the public about the smokefree status of our club.
+Signage is displayed to remind members and the public about the smokefree and vapefree status of our club.

 This policy is effective from _________________________________